OrthoReb/ZelNode-Update-Guide/README.md

 ***

 ***This guide is for updating existing ZelNodes that were installed using the VPS script and a ZelCash full node on ZelCore.
-Use Goose's video guide in conjection to help answer any questions by clicking [here](https://youtu.be/UuhOxDHaYg0)***
+Use Goose's video guide in conjunction to help answer any questions by clicking [here](https://youtu.be/UuhOxDHaYg0)***

 ***